 Permanent Supportive Housing Project (Step Up In Redlands)

-Step Up in Redlands (the former Good Nite Inn) is expected to complete renovations by January 2023.
+Step Up in Redlands (the former Good Nite Inn) completed renovations and opened in January 2023.
+There are currently 120 occupants.

 What does this project consist of?